mrkkrp/markkarpov.com/post/the-identicon-package.md

 interesting ones you can get.
 As always, everything is limited only by your imagination.
 Given such general definition of `Layer`, you can do whatever you want, even insert some existing pictures into identicons and manipulate them.
-I find performance satisfactory too, especially if you need small identicons, not 420 × 420 ones as shown here.
+I find performance quite satisfactory too.

 Hope it was interesting and beautiful!